Chickpea Edamame Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 A salad with chickpeas and edamame is too high in carbs for a strict low-carb diet.
-However, everything in this salad is a great choice for a low-glycemic eating plan, and this salad would be a perfect take-to-work-for-lunch salad or side dish salad for any phase of the original South Beach Diet.
+However, everything in this salad is a great choice for a low-glycemic eating plan, and this salad would be a perfect salad for any phase of the original South Beach Diet.
 For South Beach, dried beans and soybeans are both limited for Phase One, so use portion control.

 Find More Recipes Like This One: